logdna/logdna-agent-v2/docs/README.md

 version you intend to install, if you install a pre-release version of the agent your logs may not be collected.

-To install a specific version you should ensure you checkout the exact tag for that version before applying any YAML files from the current tree.
+To install a specific version you should ensure that you check out the exact tag for that version before applying any YAML files from the current tree.

 For example, to install a specific version, say a particular build of a beta, you would run the following command (with the